Tammy Hembrow Exposes Booty In Orange Thong Bikini While Sitting In A Car: ‘Act Natural’

 “Marry me,” asked a third.

 Tammy is hardly new to flaunting her figure on social media.
-Another recent addition to her feed saw her showing off her famous curves on the beach in a seriously skimpy white and blue string bikini — a look that sent her fans into an absolute frenzy.
+Another recent addition to her feed saw her showing off her famous curves on the beach in a seriously skimpy white-and-blue string bikini — a look that sent her fans into an absolute frenzy.